Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation

 \subsubsection{Impact of MLP layers.}

 In Figure~\ref{fig:ablation}(b), we study the influence of a different number of MLP layers $K$ in our PHNet.
-Results show that the best performance is achieved when the number of MLP layers is $2$.
-This observation may vary across datasets.
-Our method consistently outperforms the baseline method across different configurations of MLP layers, affirming the robustness and stability of our method.
+We conduct experiments on COVID-19-20, Synapse, LiTS, and MSD BraTS datasets.
+The optimal number of MLP layers slightly varies across different datasets, indicating that the number of MLP layers may be dataset-specific.
+Nevertheless, adding MLP layers consistently improves performance across all datasets, highlighting the effectiveness of utilizing MLP layers to capture long-range dependencies.